amosgyamfi/awesome-fasthtml/README.md

 # 🙌 Awesome FastHTML 👏
-Awesome and Best FastHTML Resources For Developers
+Awesome and Best FastHTML Resources For Developers.
+Create a PR to contribute to this repo.

 ## Core Technologies
 - [FastHTML Website](https://www.fastht.ml/)